TextUsBiz/slate/source/index.html.md

 }
 ```

+V2 Webhooks contain a more advanced payload, which include the originating
+webhook and the message payload from V2 of our [Messages API](#messages).

-#### Signature Verification (Optional)
+### Signature Verification (Optional)

-Once you have a URL configured to accept inbound webhook messages, what's to
-prevent someone else from posing as TextUs and sending messages to your
-webhook?

-Our V2 webhook implementation adds request signing so you can verify the
+Webhook V2 payloads include a cryptographic signature so you may verify that
-authenticity of inbound webhook requests.

-This verification is completely optional on your part.
-The signature will be
+the message is legitimate.
+This verification is completely optional on your
-contained in an `X-TextUs-Signature` header.
-To verify the signature, you
+part.
+The signature will be contained in an `X-TextUs-Signature` header.

-would:
+To verify the signature:

 1. Parse the request body to retrieve the top-level `timestamp` field.
 2. Extract the signature from the header.